alkacon/mercury-template/README.md

 ### Release history ###

+**Version 17** - April9 , 2024:

+* Updated for OpenCms 17.
+* "Job posting" allows to set detailed SEO meta information for employment type, salary and more.
+* New "Spacer" dynamic function to add customizable spacing between elements.
+* The "Map" now supports clustering nearby markers.
+* The "Map" marker info popups can now optionally display a link and the facility icons.
+* The "Event" now can now optionally show a map for the event location.
+* New "Link sequence" formatter with fold / unfold option.
+* The "Dynamic list" now returns to the last page and scroll position when using the browser "back" button.
+* Combined list filters for a "Dynamic list" are displayed more prominently and can easier be removed.
+* Selected individual "Form" data sets for CSV or Excel export.
+* Individual icons in link sequences can be placed behind the text using "icon-last".
+* "Person" and "Organization" have an additional field "Notice".
+* Option to set "robots" meta information for individual pages.
+* Updated all icon sets.
+* All NPM dependencies have been updated to a recent version.

 **Version 16** - October 2, 2023:

 This version provides incremental improvements.
 Mercury 16 should be largely backward compatible with the 15 version.